Home Blood Pressure Monitoring

 Is It Accurate?

 Yes.
-Studies even show home monitoring can be better than office measurements.
+Studies even show home monitoring can be better than office measurements, especially if you’re nervous.
 But your monitor needs to work well, and you have to take your blood pressure correctly.

 What Equipment Do I Need?